Chemical & Biomolecular Engr (CHBE)

 Principles of flowsheet synthesis and economic analysis and optimization.
 A complete design on a chemical process will be undertaken, including concepts of unit operations, design, economics, and safety.
 Credit not allowed for both CHBE 4505 and CHBE 4530 (or CHBE 4520).

 CHBE 4510.
-Process and Product Design And Economics.
+Process and Product Design and Economics.
 2 Credit Hours.

 Basic principles of chemical process and product design including heuristic design approaches, heat exchanger network design, optimization, and economic evaluation.
 Credit not allowed for both CHBE 4510 and CHBE 4505 (or CHBE 4525).